Glasgow-College-UESTC/ip-lectures/2024/lecture 2 - Let's C.md

 # Today's Lecture 📆

-- Under the hood 🚗
+- Peaking under the hood 🚗
 - Ingredients of a C program
 - The C lexicon (language elements) ⌨️